chenxingqiang/jax-ml/doc/developers/performance.rst

 for interactively exploring the relevant part for the code.

-Suppose we want to profile the Non Negative Matrix Factorization module of scikit-learn.
+Suppose we want to profile the Non Negative Matrix Factorization module of jax-learn.
 Let us setup a new IPython session and load the digits dataset and as in the :ref:`sphx_glr_auto_examples_classification_plot_digits_classification.py` example::

-  In [1]: from sklearn.decomposition import NMF
+  In [1]: from xlearn.decomposition import NMF

-  In [2]: from sklearn.datasets import load_digits
+  In [2]: from xlearn.datasets import load_digits

   In [3]: X, _ = load_digits(return_X_y=True)